imagekit-developer/imagekit-nodejs/README.md

 **11. Copy File**

-This will copy a file from one folder to another as per [API documentation here](https://docs.imagekit.io/api-reference/media-api/copy-file).
-This method accepts source file's path and destination folder path.
+This will copy a file from one location to another as per [API documentation here](https://docs.imagekit.io/api-reference/media-api/copy-file).
+This method accepts the source file's path and destination folder path.

 ```js
 // Using Callback Function